Former coal miner turns his life aroundOctober 18, 2016

 Living in a small, rural community of Chavies, 10 miles north of Hazard, Vires was out of work, with little or no job prospects, and uncertain about his family’s future.

-Everything turned around for Vires when he signed up for the Displaced Coal Miners Training (DCMT) program.
+Everything turned around for Vires when he signed up for the Displaced Coal Miner Training (DCMT) program.

 Thanks to DCMT, Vires is receiving tuition-free workforce skills training at Hazard Community and Technical College and well on his way to becoming a certified auto mechanic.